 Launch Your First Group Program

-Pre-Launch (8 weeks): Design curriculum and materials (Weeks 1-4), create marketing/enrollment system with VA support (Weeks 5-6), promote to existing clients (Weeks 7-8).
-Target: 8-10 founding members at discounted rate.
+Pre-Launch (8 weeks): Design curriculum and materials (Weeks 1 to 4).
+Create marketing and enrollment with VA help (Weeks 5 to 6).
+Promote to current clients (Weeks 7 to 8).
+Target: 8 to 10 founding members at a discount.

-Delivery (8-12 weeks): VA manages kick-off orientation, scheduling, reminders, material distribution, and community management.
-Coach delivers weekly facilitation (2-3 hours), focusing on content, engagement, and outcomes.
+Delivery (8 to 12 weeks): VA manages kick-off, scheduling, reminders, materials, and community.
+Coach delivers weekly sessions (2 to 3 hours).
+Focus on content, engagement, and outcomes.

-Post-Program (4 weeks): VA leads feedback collection and testimonial gathering.
-Refine curriculum, document processes, plan next cohort.
+Post-Program (4 weeks): VA collects feedback and testimonials.
+Refine the curriculum.
+Document processes.
+Plan the next cohort.

 Revenue Multiplication Model: